ironstar-io/gatsby-theme-docs-engine/__content/en/docs/api-reference/config.md

 _string_

-Path to your favicon file in `/static`
+Relative path to your favicon file, including `./`.
+For example: `./static/favicon.png`.
+This will default to no favicon.

+Note that the build will fail if the file specified cannot be found.

 ### latestVersion